-- · Loans to group companies are interest free, repayable on demand, and are unsecured. - Staff loans consist of personal computer and micro loans, with a repayment date of between 3 and 5 years and interest rates ranging between 10% and 19% (2015: 4% and 22%) that are unsecured, and bonds with a repayment date of 30 years and interest rates ranging between 5% and 13% (2015: 9%) that are secured by the property. - Policy loans are limited to and secured by the underlying value of the unpaid policy benefits.
+- Loans to group companies are interest free, repayable on demand, and are unsecured. - Staff loans consist of personal computer and micro loans, with a repayment date of 3 years and interest rates ranging between 16% and 19% (2016: 10% and 19%) that are unsecured, as well as bonds with a repayment date of 30 years and interest rate of 11% (2016: between 5% and 13%) that are secured by the employee's pension. - Policy loans are limited to and secured by the underlying value of the unpaid policy benefits.
 Some of these loans attract interest at prime plus 1% and have no fixed repayment date.
-Other loans attract interest at rates greater than the current prime rate but limited to 10.5% (2015: 9.5%) and have no fixed repayment date.
+Other loans attract interest at rates greater than the current prime rate but limited to 10.5% (2016: 10.5%) and have no fixed repayment date.
 Policy loans are tested for impairment against the surrender value of the policy.